 Whether you’re interested in packing a pipe for a personal smoking session or preparing a bowl for a party, understanding these fundamental principles will help optimize your bowl-smoking experience.

-Exploring the cannabis pipe
+Choosing the right cannabis pipe

-Pipes consist of a “bowl” (thus the vernacular reference), which is a round basin deep enough to pack herbs in, as well as an airtight channel that delivers airflow through a mouthpiece.
-In many cases, pipes also contain a second air channel known as a carb that is used to influence the maximum delivery of airflow through the mouthpiece.
-Essentially, as long as a pipe contains at the very least the first two items, you can smoke cannabis out of it.
+Pipes consist of a bowl, a round basin deep enough to pack herb in, as well as an airtight channel that delivers smoke and air through a mouthpiece.
+In many cases, pipes also contain a second air channel known as a carb that is used to regulate the airflow through the pipe.
+As long as a pipe contains the first two items at the very least, you can smoke cannabis out of it.

-Traditionally, pipes used for tobacco smoking purposes were made out of material such as wood, bamboo, or even ceramics.
+Traditionally, pipes used for tobacco smoking were made out of material such as wood, bamboo, or even ceramics.
 However, cannabis pipes today are widely made using borosilicate glass, as the medium is incredibly versatile.

 Pipes can vary widely in shape and size, as well as in complexity, functionality, and availability.
-Many pipes utilize water to filter cannabis smoke and cool it prior to inhalation.
+Bongs and bubblers utilize water to filter cannabis smoke and cool it prior to inhalation.